 Price Performance

-Below examples illustrates the importance of price-performance.
+The following examples highlight the importance of price-performance.

 Cluster #1 | Cluster #2 | |